I absolutely adore these carrot cake overnight oats and I hope so will you!

 I hope you enjoy them as much as I do.
 Please feel free to leave a comment below and let me know whether you liked them.
 I would also love to see your creations on Instagram – tag me under life_and_lemons_foodblog.
 For adjustments to your dietary lifestyle – scroll to the bottom of the recipe.
 Happy cooking!

-Carrot Cake Overnight OatsCourse: BreakfastCuisine: gluten-free, vegan, vegetarianDifficulty: Easy
+Carrot Cake Overnight OatsCourse: BreakfastCuisine: Gluten-free, veganDifficulty: Easy

 Fast, easy, nutritious, and delicious!
-Enjoy this powerhouse of goodness and for an easy grab and go option in the morning.
+These Carrot Cake Overnight Oats are a powerhouse of goodness and an easy grab and go option in the morning.

 1 tbsp Chia seeds